 Great Britain Christmas Markets

 The Birmingham Frankfurt Christmas Market is overtaken by 2 million visitors a year, who roam Victoria Square and Upper New Street enjoying the largest authentic German Christmas market outside of Germany or Austria.
-It runs from mid-November to Christmas Eve, inspired by the great one in its sister city, Frankfurt.
-The market has stalls with a variety of gifts including ceramics, candles, glasswork and jeweler, plus a number of stalls featuring traditional German items such as wooden toys, nativity scenes and marionettes.
+It runs from early November to just before Christmas, inspired by the great one in its sister city, Frankfurt.
+The market has 80 stalls with a variety of gifts including ceramics, candles, glasswork and jeweler, plus a number of stalls featuring traditional German items such as wooden toys, nativity scenes and marionettes.

 Austria Christmas Markets

-Not only does the picture perfect town of Salzburg have a Christmas Market specializing in klotzenbrot, a bread loaded with raisins, dried fruits and nuts — it also has a Christmas Museum.
+The picture perfect Salzburg Christmas Market specializing in klotzenbrot, a bread loaded with raisins, dried fruits and nuts — it also has a Christmas Museum.
 The main market, one of several in town, runs till December 26 in the center of Cathedral Square.
 All year round at the museum, visitors can see holiday decorations from the period 1840-1940, many from the famous Wienerwerkstatte which once sold as souvenirs.
-Another interesting fact about this musical city of Mozart and the “Sound of Music,” is that the holiday song, “Silent Night, Holy Night” was written here and will be celebrated with special family events at its 200th anniversary in 2018.
-Meanwhile, make sure you gift the whole family a Salzburg Card to save on transport including cable cars, local cruises, and the many holiday-themed attractions.
+Another interesting fact about this musical city of Mozart and the “Sound of Music,” is that the holiday song, “Silent Night, Holy Night” was written here back in 1818 and its anniverary is regularly celebrated.
+Make sure you gift the whole family a Salzburg Card to save on transport including cable cars, local cruises and the many holiday-themed attractions.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.